Transmission Generator Interconnections

 This study will evaluate the impact of the proposed interconnection on the reliability of the transmission system.
 This study will consider the Base Case as well as all generating facilities and identified network upgrades that may have an impact on the request.

 The System Impact Study will consist of a short circuit analysis, a stability analysis and a power flow analysis.
 It will provide a list of facilities that are required to support this request and a non-binding good faith estimate of cost responsibility by the interconnection customer and an estimate of construction time.
+BC Hydro will use reasonable effort to complete this study within 150 calendar days.

 - Signed Combined Study Agreement